OpenEmpiresProject/OpenEmpires/doc/architecture.md

 ### Renderer
 - Runs on its own thread.
-- Receives **graphic instructions** from the Simulator.
+- Receives **graphic instructions** from the GraphicInstructor.
 - Maintains its **own copy of the graphic state** based on these instructions.
 - Uses the **SDL3** library for rendering.

 The Renderer also captures **keyboard and mouse events** and handles viewport movement and selection box rendering directly, to ensure smooth and responsive interactions.
-> ⚠️ These input events are **not forwarded** to the Simulator; it captures inputs independently.
+> ⚠️ These input events are **not forwarded** to the GraphicInstructor; it captures inputs independently.

 ### EventLoop
 - Operates in its own thread.
 - Maintains a consistent **frame rate**.
 - Generates **simulation ticks**.
 - Captures and distributes **input events** (keyboard, mouse) to relevant subsystems.
+- Facilitate dispatching custom game events as well.

-### Simulator
+### GraphicInstructor
 - Runs on the **same thread as the EventLoop**.
 - Updates the game world each frame (tick) and sends corresponding rendering instructions to the Renderer.
 - Synchronizes with the Renderer at the end of each frame, ensuring that simulation and rendering proceed in lockstep.

-Together, the Simulator and Renderer form the core game loop:
+Together, the EventLoop and Renderer form the core game loop:

 1. **Input Handling:** Process input (mouse, keyboard).
 2. **Update:** Run systems to update the game world (simulation).
 3. **Rendering:** Render the updated state.

-> ℹ️ The Renderer always displays **one frame behind** the Simulator due to synchronization.
+> ℹ️ The Renderer always displays **one frame behind** the GraphicInstructor due to synchronization.

 ![](images/game-loop.png)

-Synchronization between Simulator and Renderer can occur on either side, depending on timing.
+Synchronization between GraphicInstructor and Renderer can occur on either side, depending on timing.

 ### GameState
 Open Empires uses an **Entity-Component-System (ECS)** model powered by the [`entt`](https://github.com/skypjack/entt) library.
 It manages all game entities—such as units, buildings, and resources—through data-driven components.